gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Short_read_theory.md

 ---
-sidebar_position: 4
+sidebar_position: 8
 ---

-# Paired-end sequencing in theory and practice
+# Appendix 1: Paired-end sequencing in theory and practice

 ## What paired-end sequence data should lool like